-Back in the United States in the 1990’s, he formed a production company in New Mexico with a varied portfolio that included not only television commercials but also public service documentaries and outreach programs for the State of New Mexico as well as several Native American tribes.
-After moving to Los Angeles in 1995, he began working in television as a writer, producer, and director.
-Among his credits, he was Supervising Producer and Director for over 60 episodes of the Travel Channel’s John Ratzenberger’s Made in America and the Executive Producer and Director of the acclaimed Small Shots (TNN/Spike); and a comedy Director for Jimmy Kimmel Live (ABC).
+Back in the United States in the 1990s, he formed a production company in New Mexico with a portfolio that included award-winning television commercials, public service documentaries, and outreach programs for the State of New Mexico and Native American tribes.
+After moving to Los Angeles in 1997, he worked in television as a writer, producer, and director.
+Among his credits, he was Supervising Producer/Director John Ratzenberger’s Made in America (Travel Channel); Executive Producer/Director of the acclaimed Small Shots (TNN/Spike); and a comedy Director for Jimmy Kimmel Live (ABC).

-While continuing to develop television formats, Nachtrieb has also been drawn to projects with strong social relevance including his documentary "All the Way Home: Bravery on the Home Front" which was screened for the House Veterans Affairs Committee in Washington DC and helped raise money for Veterans support groups around the country and "A Measure of Justice" about justice at the International Court for the Former Yugoslavia; and A Flash of Green about the extraordinary WW2 experiences of Charles McCandless..
+Nachtrieb's documentaries include All the Way Home: Bravery on the Home Front, which was screened for the House Veterans Affairs Committee in Washington DC and raised money for veterans’ support groups; A Measure of Justice about the International Court for the Former Yugoslavia; and A Flash of Green about the extraordinary WW2 experiences of Charles McCandless..